 A heba’a blota’a textile is dyed with indigo until it is a dark blue-black colour and used as part of the gift exchange at marriage a well as for ceremonies inaugurating a new traditional house.
 The bottom solid stripes are dyed with Morinda red, indigo blue and plain white threads which identifies the function of the textile.

 Heba'a Eha Tenubi

-A Heba’a Eha Tenubi is made with handspun cotton and is worn by a man for wedding and funeral ceremonies.
-It is also worn by a male dancer for a traditional war dance called Hedung.
-Fine Morinda red stripes are bordered by dark blue Indigo stripes which are bordered by thicker deep red stripes.
-This patterning is carried throughout the textile until the light blue Indigo stripe at the ends of the cloth.
+A heba’a eha tenubi is made with handspun cotton and is worn by a man for wedding and funeral ceremonies.
+It is also worn by a male dancer from a distinct lineagefor a traditional dance called Hedung.
+Fine Morinda-red stripes are bordered by dark blue Indigo stripes which are bordered by thicker deep red stripes.
+This patterning is carried throughout the textile with the ends dyed light indigo as a wide band.

-A Heba’a Brokan is a striped textile made with handspun cotton and is worn by a preganant woman.
+A heba’a brokan is a striped textile made with handspun cotton and is worn by a pregnant woman.
 It contains a bold yellow stripe both at the bottom and head of the cloth.
-The tumeric-dyed yellow is considered to have protective qualities for the unborn baby against outside negative influences.
-The centerfield is composed of light indigo blue stripes with small Morinda red stripes with dark blue Indigo stripes bordering these smaller stripes.
+The yellow-tumeric dye is considered to have protective qualities for the unborn baby against outside negative influences.
+The centerfield is composed of light indigo blue stripes with small Morinda-red stripes with dark blue indigo stripes bordering these smaller stripes.